Retired Microscope Back to Shine

 Most of us learned microbiology with the proper equipment, that is, microscopes.
-However, in deprived countries, students never get the opportunity to use real microscopes during their studies.
-Due to the total lack of equipment, student participation in science and particularly microbiology is very low.
+However, in deprived countries, pathologists and students never get the opportunity to use real microscopes during their studies.

 On the bright side, we recently discovered an untapped resource that can help these students.
-In labs around the world there are uncountable numbers of retired microscopes hidden in the corner or in storage and not being used.
+In labs around the world there are uncountable numbers of retired microscopes and whole slide scanners hidden in the corner or in storage and not being used.
 They are in perfect working condition but they are forgotten having been replaced with newer equipment.

-So, we created this movement to help these 'retired microscopes' get back to school in deprived countries, to help those who believe they can change the world with the right tools.
+So, we created this movement to help these 'retired equipment' get back to labs and schools in deprived countries, to help those who believe they can change the world with the right tools.